Cultural Landscapes of the Midi-Pyrénées & the Dordogne 2026

 This morning we drive to two fascinating caves at the Grottes de Cougnac, one of which is important for its geology and the other for its fine paintings.
 You will see mammoth, ibex, human figures and three megaloceros (reindeer with huge antlers).
 Many of the painted forms take advantage of the natural shapes of the cave wall that may possibly even have suggested them.
 Some of the stalagmites and stalactites in the cave were deliberately broken at the time the paintings were executed.
 This suggests that the paintings were to be viewed from the other side of the chamber.

-After lunch at Hotel La Garissade, a charming restaurant located in the small village of Labastide-Murat, we drive to Pech-Merle, where we visit a marvellous cave, with painted black outlines of aurochs, mammoth and spotted horses.
+After lunch, we drive to Pech-Merle, where we visit a marvellous cave, with painted black outlines of aurochs, mammoth and spotted horses.
 The art here has been assigned to three distinct phases.
 To the earliest belong images of circles, dots and the outlines of hands; this phase also includes the ‘spotted horses’.
 The second phase includes figures made by finger-tracings on the ceiling as well as 40 black outline drawings.
 The last phase includes engravings, the most famous of which is a bear’s head.
-In the late afternoon we return to Sarlat, where the evening is at leisure.
 (Overnight Sarlat) BL

 Montignac - 3 nights